seekthex/CHC_Wallets/doc/build-windows.md

-Create CHC Testnet Wallet
+Create Chaincoin-qt.exe Testnet Wallet
 =============

 Version: 0.0.0.1

 This is a shell script to assist in creating Chaincoin-qt.exe

-Highly suggested to start on clean installation of Ubuntu
+Start on clean installation of Ubuntu 14.04

 Experimental scripts, use at your own risk!!!